Who is a good fit for assisted living?

 How much does assisted living cost in 2022?

 Assisted living costs vary by state.
-Research from Genworth Financial shows the national median cost for assisted living facilities in 2020 was $4,300 per month and could grow to around $4,429 in 2021.
+Research from Genworth Financial shows the national median cost for assisted living facilities in 2021 was around $4,429 per month and could grow to around $4,562 in 2022.
 For a full breakdown of each state’s median, review this Senior Living chart.
 To see how the costs compare in your zip code see Genworth Cost of Care Calculator.

 There are 3 main pricing models that assisted living facilities offer: